Java SDK

 The SDK methods are grouped under each top-level API resource.
 For example, this is the mapping for Accounts:

 The input parameters are derived from our API Reference.
 Each field in the schema has a corresponding field in the SDK.
+In addition, the Javadoc for the SDK methods will also point out what the corresponding API call is.

 Handle Errors